Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 So, exactly where was Brent House, when was it built, why was it demolished and how was it used?

-With assistance from Janet McNamara, Lorne Gifford's website and some Googling it was possible to piece together a brief history:
+With assistance from Janet McNamara, Lorne Gifford's website, Alan Taylor, newspaper and census (Findmypast), electoral registers (Ancestry) and some Googling it is possible to piece together a brief history:

 Brent House was built around 1694 on a site which today is on the corner of Upper Butts and Brent Road.
 It had a large garden which extended to the south east towards The Butts.
 Brent Road was not built at this time.